loganbwu/PhD/documents/HREA Project Description.md

 Tracking the growth of an epidemic is an important part of infection management, control, and prevention.
 A common population-level metric for characterising growth is the effective reproduction number (R<sub>eff</sub>), or the average number of people who are infected by each case.
 When R<sub>eff</sub> is above 1, the epidemic is growing.
 When it is equal to 1 the epidemic is stable, and when it is below 1 the epidemic is shrinking.
 However, R<sub>eff</sub> is a population-level measure and cannot be disaggregated by sub-populations once calculated.

-This research will apply novel methods developed for malaria surveillance to the Victorian COVID-19 contact tracing database.
+This research will apply novel computational methods developed for malaria surveillance to the Victorian COVID-19 contact tracing database.
 These methods calculate estimates for the case-level reproduction number R<sub>c</sub>, which is a statistical estimate unique to each case.
 By assigning a metric to each COVID-19 case, these methods will allow operators to analyse epidemic growth by subregion (e.g., suburb) and over time, identifying potential hot-spots and populations.

 ---